“Learn all you can about music. There are no short cuts or quick fixes”. John Scofield

 Basic Guitar Chords

-Here at the Creative Guitar School n Melbourne I offer a selection of courses and masterclasses geared towards the achievement of your personal goals as a musician or artist.
+Here at the Creative Guitar School in Melbourne I offer a selection of guitar courses and masterclasses geared towards the achievement of your personal goals as a musician or artist.

-At the beginning stage will will learn the basics of open and movable chord shapes of major triads, minor triads and 7th chords working with such in different time signatures ,tempos, styles and in different positions of the guitar .
-We will then further learn to hear the chord, hear it´s individual notes, understand why they are there and how to make use of them in a creative manner.
-You will soon be able to see, hear and use the same chords with different inversions and timbres on various parts of the neck .
+At the beginning stage you will learn the basics of open and movable chord shapes of major triads, minor triads and 7th chords working with such in different time signatures, tempos, styles and in different positions of the guitar.
+We will then further learn to hear the chord, hear individual notes, understand why they are there and how to make use of them in a creative manner.
+You will soon be able to see, hear and use the same chords with different inversions and timbres on various parts of the neck.
 Your creativity will be enhanced by this knowledge opening a up a broad range of harmonic possibilities in your playing .

 Chord Course Content

 - Major, minor and sus: Triads in root position.